immutable2022/setupRaspberryPi/README.md

 If you are doing advanced things that might get into trouble (for example denial of service attacks is considered a crime in most jurisdictions) you will need to install a VPN.
 Here do your research and pick a payed one and - you guessed it - normally the most secure tend to be the most expensive.
 Check as many reviews as possible before choosing one.

+For a first test with a vpn a good option could be ProtonVPN but bare in mind the free version doesn't allow TOR over VPN.
+The payed version allows TOR over VPN.
+A tutorial that works with DietPI is this one: https://protonvpn.com/support/official-linux-vpn-debian/

+You may want to research the best VPN for your scenario; this tutorial is here as an example of how to setup a VPN under on DietPI.

 That's it.
 With this setup we have a minimal hacking setup on a Raspberry Pi.
 It may take a many hours to get into the final setup that suits your needs but take your time and make sure you do your research.
 Check also how a VPN compares to TOR.
 There are VPN providers that allow TOR over VPN.